Joe Spinks

 Joseph S. Spinks (born June 20, 1972) is an American-Dutch retired basketball player and coach.
 He played eight seasons for ABC Amsterdam in the Netherlands and is considered one of the best players to have played in the Eredivisie.
 Spinks also was head coach and assistant coach for Amsterdam for two years.
 Spink's nickname during his playing career was "The Bull".

 College career

-Spinks played for Cambell from 1990 to 1994, and helped the Fighting Camels to their first-ever NCAA tournament berth in 1994.
+Spinks played for Campbell from 1990 to 1994, and helped the Fighting Camels to their first-ever NCAA tournament berth in 1994.
 In 2010, he was inducted into the Campbell Sports Hall of Fame.

 Professional career

 Spinks started his career in 1994 with Södertälje BBK of the Swedish Basketligan.
 In the following season, he played with Namika Lahti in the Finnish Korisliiga.

 In 1996, Spinks had the opportunity to play work out for the Miami Heat of the National Basketball Association (NBA), however, after a torn achilles.

 After stints in Belgium and Portugal, he arrived to the Amsterdam Astronauts in 1998.
 He would stay on the team for 12 seasons, becoming a star player and helping the team win as much as six Dutch national championships.
 Spinks retired from playing at age 33 due to a knee injury.